6,000 jobs at risk as House of Fraser becomes latest UK retail casualty

 Consumers are increasingly shifting to online retailers like Amazon (AMZN).
 Almost 20% of British retail sales now take place online, up from 10% in 2013, according to government statistics.

 UK shoppers have also been squeezed by stagnant wages and a spike in inflation, driven by the weaker pound since the Brexit referendum.
+About 78,000 UK retail jobs have been lost since the vote.

 House of Fraser, which has been in business for more than 168 years, said it expected the 31 stores slated for closure to remain open until early 2019.